gcxchange-gcechange/spfx-walls/README.md

 - redirectLandingPage: The page to redirect to.
 If blank it will redirect to the home page.
 - logging: This turns logging to the web console on or off.
 A value of "true" is on, anything else is considered off.

-Lock out certain user interface components so only Tenant Admins or special roles can access them.

 **_Group id values based on gcxchange.
 To use use on a different tenant, please update the group id values adminGroupIds either through SharePoint admin (deployed) or serve.json (development)_**